rickstaa/panda-autograsp/docs/source/usage/usage.rst

 Available grasping solutions
 =====================================

-Currently the following grasping solutions are supported:
+Currently, the following grasping solutions are supported:

 #. **GQCNN-4.0-PJ**: For `Dex-Net 4.0`_, trained on images of objects in clutter with parameters for a PhotoNeo PhoXi S.
 #. **FC-GQCNN-4.0-PJ**: For `FC-GQ-CNN`_, trained on images of objects in clutter with parameters for a PhotoNeo PhoXi S.